pypa/distlib/docs/internals.rst

 * On Windows systems, which don't support shebang lines natively, some alternate means of finding the correct interpreter need to be provided.
-  Following the acceptance and implementation of PEP 397, a shebang- interpreting launcher will be available in Python 3.3 and later, and a standalone version of it for use with earlier Python versions is also available.
+  Following the acceptance and implementation of PEP 397, a shebang- interpreting launcher will be available in Python 3.3 and later and a standalone version of it for use with earlier Python versions is also available.
 However, where this can't be used, an alternative approach using executable launchers installed with the scripts may be necessary.
   (That is the approach taken by ``setuptools``.)
   Windows also has two types of launchers - console applications and Windows applications.
 The appropriate launcher needs to be used for scripts.